Duke Michael M.A. was born on 30 January 1994 in Freiburg-im-breisgau. He is the youngest child of Duke Borwin and Duchess Alice.

 Grand Ducal House

-Since the death of his grandfather Duke Georg Alexander in 1996, Duke Michael has been second in the line of succession to the headship of the Grand Ducal House after his elder brother Hereditary Prince Alexander.
-When his work commitments permit he has represented the Grand Ducal House at various events within Mecklenburg and elsewhere.
+Duke Michael has been second in the line of succession to the headship of the Grand Ducal House since the death of his grandfather Duke Georg Alexander in 1996.
+When his work commitments permit he represents the Grand Ducal House at events within Mecklenburg and elsewhere.

 - Grand Cross with the Crown in Ore of the Mecklenburg-Strelitz House Order of the Wendish Crown